Skip to main content

 • balanced: steps=1, draft-tokens=2 → gentler MTP, reduces throughput hit at higher batch.

-• max-throughput: MTP disabled — at saturation the verify step costs more than it saves.
+• high-throughput: MTP disabled — at saturation the verify step costs more than it saves.

 Command